abdullahitijani/wordpress-migrator/README.md

 - Test migration on a staging environment before production.
 - The tool currently supports username/password SSH authentication; SSH key support may be added in the future.
 - The tool requires `rsync` and MySQL client tools installed on both servers.
+- Use the Web UI buttons for incremental syncs to minimize downtime during migration.

 ---